99.9F°

-99.9F° was the first of two of Vega's albums to be produced by Mitchell Froom, whom she later married.

 Critical reception

 The New York Times wrote: "By far Vega's most rewarding record, 99.9 F degrees ... is the first album in which she breaks almost completely away from the conventions of the New York folk milieu that nurtured her."
 Trouser Press wrote that "many of the songs display a new interest in space and sound, using both in an almost sculptural fashion, creating a compelling amalgam that industrializes folk music."